What is Bitcoin (BTC)? How Does it Work?

 To understand how Bitcoin works it’s important to understand the different contexts in which its system works in:

-As mentioned earlier, Bitcoin is a digital currency that operates on a decentralised ledger system known as a blockchain.
+As mentioned earlier, Bitcoin is a digital currency that operates on a decentralized ledger system known as a blockchain.

 This blockchain acts as a shared public ledger where each transaction is referred to as a block and is chained to the open-source coding creating a record of each transaction.
 This technology is what paved the way for the emergence of other cryptocurrencies